Mohamed-Fdl/my-own-redis/README.md

 ```

-- the socket adress info for ipv4 looks like that
+- the socket adress info for ipv4 looks like that: AF_INET

 ```
 struct sockaddr_in {